cogentcore/core/README.md

 The `oswin` and `gpu` packages provide interface abstractions for hardware-level implementations.
 Currently the gpu implementation is OpenGL, but Vulkan is planned, hopefully with not too many changes to the `gpu` interface.
 The basic platform-specific details are handled by [glfw](https://github.com/go-gl/glfw) (version 3.3), along with a few other bits of platform-specific code.

-All of the main "front end" code just deals with `image.RGBA` through the `Paint` methods, which was adapted from https://github.com/fogleman/gg, and we use https://github.com/srwiley/rasterx for CPU-based rasterization to the image, which is very fast and SVG performant.
+All of the main "front end" code just deals with `image.RGBA` through the `girl` renderling library, using `girl.Paint` methods, which was adapted from https://github.com/fogleman/gg, and we use https://github.com/srwiley/rasterx for CPU-based rasterization to the image, which is very fast and SVG performant.
 The `Viewport2D` image is uploaded to a GPU-backed `oswin.Texture` and composited with sprite overlays up to the window.

 # Status

+* Version 1.1 released Nov, 2020, has the styling parameters and code broken out in the [gist](https://github.com/goki/gi/tree/master/gist) style package, and basic rendering code, including a complete text layout and rendering system, in the [girl](https://github.com/goki/gi/tree/master/girl) render library.

-* Version 1.0 release April, 2020!
+* Version 1.0 released April, 2020!
 The 3D `gi3d` component is ready for use, and the code has been widely tested by students and researchers, including extensive testing under `gide`.
 The API will remain stable at this point.

 * Active users should join [Google Groups goki-gi](https://groups.google.com/forum/#!forum/goki-gi) emailing list to receive more detailed status updates.